-I am a Ph.D. candidate in Economics and Management at the University of Trento.
+In 2015 I have earned a Ph.D. in Economics and Management at the University of Trento.

-I have recently been a visiting student at GATE (Groupe d'Analyse et de Théorie Economique), in Lyon, where I have been advised by Prof. Marie Claire Villeval on a project dealing with behavioral health economics.
+Between 2013 and 2014 I have been a visiting student at GATE (Groupe d'Analyse et de Théorie Economique), in Lyon, where I have been advised by Prof. Marie Claire Villeval on a project dealing with behavioral health economics.

-In my Ph.D. thesis I am investigating peer effects and social interactions, both empirically and experimentally, as well as gender discrimination and information acquisition in health contexts, from a behavioral perspective.
+In my Ph.D. thesis I investigated peer effects and social interactions, both empirically and experimentally, as well as gender discrimination and information acquisition in health contexts, from a behavioral perspective.

 In my Master theses I investigated through empirical studies the addiction to cigarettes and the impact of information on it, as well as the determinants of female labor supply in both Italy and the UK.